eg4000/SKU110K_CVPR19/README.md

 ## Usage
 TBD.

+We are currently working on creating an open-source version of the code, which we plan to release soon.

 ## References
 [1] Eran Goldman*, Roei Herzig*, Aviv Eisenschtat*, Jacob Goldberger, Tal Hassner, [Precise Detection in Densely Packed Scenes](https://arxiv.org/abs/1904.00853), 2019.